Mexico’s weather varies significantly by season and by region.

 Coolest Months: Vary by region, but generally December, January, February; the Yucatan can still experience hot weather even in the coolest months.

-Rainy Season in Mexico: Mexico’s Rainy season runs from May to September (sometimes extends to October) each year.
-Most regions south of the Tropic of Cancer (near Mazatlan) are affected.
+Rainy Season in Mexico: Mexico’s Rainy season runs (generally) from May/June to October (sometimes extends to November) each year.
+Most regions south of the Tropic of Cancer (near Mazatlán) are affected.
 Rain storms usually arrive in the late afternoon accompanied by thunder and lightning, creating torrential downpours before passing and leaving the evenings dry and cooled off.

 See Article: Mexico’s Rain Season

-Hurricane Season in Mexico: June, July, August, September, October (sometimes extends into November): Can affect weather on the Yucatan Peninsula, (e.g. Cancun), as well as weather on Mexico’s Pacific coast, from Baja California southwards.
+Hurricane Season in Mexico: June, July, August, September, October (sometimes extends into November): Can affect weather on the Yucatan Peninsula, (e.g. Cancun), as well as weather on Mexico’s Pacific coast, from Baja California southwards, and as well climates along Mexico’s Gulf coast.

 See Article: Hurricane Season in Mexico